Tummy Tuck Surgery in Paramus, New Jersey – Bergen County Abdominoplasty

-A tummy tuck consistently gets high marks for helping flatten and firm up the mid-section.
+A tummy tuck in Paramus New Jersey consistently gets high marks for helping flatten and firm up the mid-section.
 Dr. Breslow has performed hundreds of procedures at our private surgical center in Paramus, NJ, exceeding our patients’ expectations.

 Exercise and diet can only do so much when it comes to ridding your midsection of excess fat and loose skin.
 Your body is programmed to store fat in certain areas, and your stomach is one of them.
 Weakened skin elasticity and postpartum abdominal muscle separation make the issue even harder to deal with.
 Chances are that you’ve tried dieting and exercise, only to find that even with the strictest self-discipline, you weren’t seeing the results you hoped for… enter the tummy tuck.

-A tummy tuck, medically referred to as abdominoplasty, is a surgical procedure for the stomach that:
+A tummy tuck, medically referred to as abdominoplasty, is a surgical procedure in Paramus for the stomach that:

 - Eliminates unwanted fat for a flatter, firmer stomach